xuxuuux/-Incremental-Explainable-Federated-Learning-CNN-/README.md

-# -Incremental-Explainable-Federated-Learning-CNN-
+# -Incremental-Explainable-Federated-Learning-CNN/SNN-
-Incremental Federated Learning & LIME explaination.
-An incremental and explainable CNN-based federated learning framework: initially trained on SVHN, then incrementally adapted to MNIST via federated knowledge distillation, with model interpretability analyzed using LIME.
+Incremental Federated Learning & LIME explaination in dynamic/static scene recognition.
+This repository demonstrates a federated learning framework for image recognition using CNN and SNN.
+The CNN model is used for static scene recognition, while the SNN model simulates dynamic scene recognition, such as real-time street number plate detection or object tracking in moving scenes.
+Both models are trained incrementally with federated learning, showcasing practical applications in autonomous driving and robotic navigation.

 link of MINST dataset: [Yann LeCun's MNIST Database](http://yann.lecun.com/exdb/mnist/)

 link of SVHN dataset:[Stanford SVHN Dataset](http://ufldl.stanford.edu/housenumbers/)

-## federated_learning.py
+## federated_learning.py & federated_learning_snn.py

-### Based on the SVHN dataset and average aggregation for federated training
+### Based on the SVHN dataset and average aggregation for federated training in CNN or SNN

 #### IID & Non-IID